Elton Chigumbura

-Elton Chigumbura (born 14 March 1986) is a Zimbabwean former cricketer, who played for Zimbabwe national cricket team between 2004 and 2020.
+Elton Chigumbura (born 14 March 1986) is a Zimbabwean former cricketer, who played for the national cricket team between 2004 and 2020.

-He was educated at Churchill School (Harare) and made his debut at the age of 18, amidst the rebel crisis and has played 14 Test matches.
-Chigumbura is the most capped player in the current ODI squad with more than 200 caps.
+He was educated at Churchill School (Harare) and made his debut at the age of 18, amidst the rebel crisis and played 14 Test matches.
+Chigumbura was the most capped player in the Zimbabwean ODI squad at the time, with more than 200 caps.

-In May 2015 Chigumbura made his maiden ODI century, against Pakistan in Lahore, in his 174th ODI match.
-With more than 4000 runs and 100 wickets in ODIs, he is widely regarded as one of Zimbabwe's greatest all-rounders.
+In May 2015, Chigumbura made his maiden ODI century, against Pakistan in Lahore, in his 174th ODI match.
+With more than 4,000 runs and 100 wickets in ODIs, he is widely regarded as one of Zimbabwe's greatest all-rounders.
 In June 2016, during India's tour to Zimbabwe, he played in his 200th ODI match, with 197 of these for Zimbabwe and three for Africa XI.

 In November 2020, Chigumbura retired from international cricket following the conclusion of the T20I series against Pakistan.

 Domestic career

 Chigumbura made his first-class debut for Mashonaland aged just fifteen and went on to represent Zimbabwe in two consecutive Under-19 World Cups.
 He took four wickets in their upset win over Australia in the Under-19 World Cup in Bangladesh.

 In March 2010, Chigumbura signed for Northamptonshire County Cricket Club as an overseas player, giving him the chance to return to England after having a short spell at Eppleton Cricket Club.

 He was the leading run-scorer for Mashonaland Eagles in the 2017–18 Pro50 Championship tournament, with 243 runs in seven matches.